 When filling the dishwasher makes sure that the items inside are not getting in the way of the spray arms used to dispense water in the inside of the unit during the wash cycles.
 Any tall pans or cooking utensils will obstruct the path on the arms not allowing all items inside to adequately receive the amount of pressure needed to make sure that your dishes come out clean every time.

-Clean the inside of the unit.
-Right after a cycle is complete, is the perfect time to give the inside of the unit a good wipe down with the steam from the wash still covering the walls of the unit.
+Right after a cycle is complete is the perfect time to give the inside of the unit a good wipe down with the steam from the wash still covering the walls of the unit.
 Also never leave the door of the unit shut as the sitting water can cause an undesirable smell and your plastic wear will never dry.
-Take a kitchen towel folded in half and drape it over the slightly opened door to make sure good air flow from outside is getting into the unit.
+Take a kitchen towel folded in half and drape it over the slightly opened door to make sure good airflow from outside is getting into the unit.